renzmann/renzmann.github.io/content/emacsd.md

 ## Tangling {#tangling}

 My configuration is a single literate programming document, which is tangled into the standard `init.el` and supporting files.
 This is so I can keep track of all the crazy things I try and explain them inline with the final code I decide to include.
 Some platforms like GitHub can render this document in a limited way, but to see all the final configuration values I use you will likely have to view this document in Emacs itself.

+Why use a literate document for my configuration?
+Basically, as I added more comments and reminders about what some line of code was doing, where I got it from, and why it might be commented out, the prose grew longer than the actual code, and so a change of medium felt prudent.
+In my case, that's the vererable [Org mode](https://orgmode.org/), which comes with Emacs and serves as as way to seamlessly weave commentary and code together.

 ## Header {#header}

 To comply with the Emacs [conventions for libraries](https://www.gnu.org/software/emacs/manual/html_node/elisp/Library-Headers.html), the tangled init.el must have the following header and [footer:](#footer)

 ```emacs-lisp
 ;;; init.el --- Robb's Emacs configuration -*- lexical-binding: t -*-